Ex-healthcare assistant admits dishonestly using S$32,000 in salary wrongly given to her by hospital

 She also used her supposed "employee" status to get co-payments for hospital bills.

-Nurul Atiqah Kamsari, 25, pleaded guilty on Thursday (Dec 10) to two counts each of dishonestly removing property and cheating hospital staff into believing she was entitled to staff medical benefits.
+Nurul Atiqah Kamsari, 25, pleaded guilty on Thursday (Dec 10) to two counts of dishonestly removing property and cheating hospital staff into believing she was entitled to staff medical benefits.
+Another two similar charges will be taken into consideration for sentencing.

 The court heard that Nurul worked as a healthcare assistant at Tan Tock Seng Hospital (TTSH) from March 2017 to August 2018, earning a monthly salary of S$1,630.
 She was also entitled to shift allowance.